 | "A powerful instrument for breaking down audio loops in to timbral and spectral elements that can be remixed and exported in astoundingly cool ways."

-Factorsynth is based on some advanced machine learning algorithms, which are new to the world of Max For Live devices.
+Factorsynth and Factormini are based on some advanced machine learning algorithms, which are new to the world of Max For Live devices.
 I've tried to make the interface intuitive

 enough, but it takes some time to get used to its workflow.
-You can get a taste of it by reading the user manual.
+You can get a taste of it by reading the user manuals:

 For any usage or support related questions, please contact firstname.lastname@example.org.

-Can Factorsynth's parameters be controlled by Live's automation envelopes or MIDI mappings?
+Can Factormini's or Factorsynth's parameters be controlled by Live's automation envelopes or MIDI mappings?